A General Theory of Liquidity Provisioning for Prediction Markets: Introduction

-This gap is especially large in the case of prediction markets, as they often exchange more than two securities.
+This gap is especially large in the case of prediction markets, which often exchange more than two securities.
 For example, an election market might offer a security for each potential candidate, or even a combinatorial market for the outcomes per state.
-Offering multiple independent markets for each pair of securities not only leads to information loss, it creates large arbitrage opportunities that increases the risk of providing liquidity \citep{dudik2012tractable}.
+Offering multiple independent markets for each pair of securities not only leads to information loss, but also creates large arbitrage opportunities that increase the risk of providing liquidity~\citep{dudik2012tractable}.
 Thus, effective liquidity provisioning protocols for more than two assets could have a significant impact on the performance and prevalence of prediction markets.
 Despite all these considerations, no liquidity provisioning protocol for prediction markets has been proposed.